Q: Where did your ideas come from for To a Certain Degree?

 Q: Are re-writes a chore?

-is done.
+I love to rewrite after the first draft is done.
 That’s when you can tweak details, broaden your characters.

 Q: How do you develop a character?